Why Anti Cheats Walk Your Call Stack

 Indirect syscalls

-The defender’s asymmetry
+The asymmetry that favors defenders